TERREMEMBER/znbase/docs/content/v2.2/secure/authentication/ysql-authentication.md

 ### Start YB-TServer services

-To enable YSQL authentication in deployable YugabyteDB clusters, you need to start your `yb-tserver` services using the [`--ysql_enable_auth` flag](../../../reference/configuration/yb-tserver#ysql-enable-auth).
+To enable YSQL authentication in deployable ZNbaseDB clusters, you need to start your `yb-tserver` services using the [`--ysql_enable_auth` flag](../../../reference/configuration/yb-tserver#ysql-enable-auth).
 Your command should look similar to this command:

 ```sh
 ./bin/yb-tserver \